-Klobuchar pushes to keep defying expectations in campaign
+Klobuchar pushes to defy expectations in New Hampshire

 “I don’t think she’ll come in first or second, but third is in reach.
 And I do think there are three tickets out of New Hampshire, given what happened in Iowa and the political science experiment Michael Bloomberg is running,” he said.

-For much of the race, Klobuchar has lagged toward the back of the pack in fundraising and had just under $5 million in reserve at the end of 2019.
+For much of the race, Klobuchar has struggled at the back of the pack in fundraising and had just under $5 million in reserve at the end of 2019.
 But after Friday’s debate she took in more than $2 million in less than two days, a lifeline that will allow her to forge on in contests ahead.

 “We have what it takes to go to Nevada and beyond, but to do that, I’m gonna need you,” Klobuchar told supporters in Manchester.
 “So please give me your vote, give me your help, let’s go for broke, let’s barnstorm this state over the next two days, and we will do well in New Hampshire!”